 - Embrace NDS’ philosophy of client-centered, community-based, holistic representation and commitment to excellence by providing vigorous representation with energy and enthusiasm to the residents of Wayne County.

 - Provide one-on-one research assistance to assigned criminal defense counsel handling felony cases in the Third Circuit Court during a daily set of on-call hours.
 Due to the COVID-19 pandemic, the research and training attorney will provide assistance remotely.
-Once the court has safely re-opened, the research and training attorney will be stationed at the defense attorney lounge at Third Circuit Court during court hours in order to respond to urgent needs for research and training.
+Once the court has safely re-opened, the research and training attorney will be stationed at the defense CLEC at Third Circuit Court during court hours in order to respond to urgent needs for research and training.

 - Train assigned criminal defense counsel on how to use available resources including online resources.